ericallenpaul/EnumSeeder/README.md

 Now it's time to add the code that brings this all together.
-Because we'll be creating a generic object for each enum we'll need a way to populate the properties without knowing which object we're populating.
+Because we'll be creating a generic object for each enum we'll need a way to populate the properties of an object without knowing what object we're populating.

 ```csharp
 private void TrySetProperty(object obj, string property, object value)